Follow the step by step process or choose what situation that best describes you:

 Other alternatives for preparing for the Washington state bar examination include:

 You must file your application online when you are ready to take the Washington State Bar Exam.
-You will file the application and pay the application fee of $585 online.
-Additionally, you must send these documents to the Washington State Bar Association Admissions Office by the deadline:
+You must also pay the application fee of $585 online.
+Detailed instructions will be provided as to what materials must be uploaded and what, if any, must be mailed to the WSBA.

-If you pass the Washington State Bar Exam, you will receive a new admittee packet with forms to complete.
+If you pass the Washington State Bar Exam, your name will be listed on the WSBA website. you will receive a new admittee packet with forms to complete.
 You will be asked to pay your licensing fee at this time as well.
-New admittees only pay 50 percent of the full active fee to be admitted to practice, which means you owe $162.50 at this time.

 Pre-Admission Education Requirement

 Before bar admission, you must complete at least four hours of free education sponsored by the Washington State Bar Association.
-Called the New Lawyer Education Program, this online program is vital to your success as a Washington lawyer
+Called the Preadmission Education Program, this online program is vital to your success as a Washington lawyer

 Oath of Office/Swearing-in Ceremony

 Three options will be presented to you regarding your swearing-in and taking the oath of office.
 You may participate in a Formal County Ceremony, conducted by your local county bar association.
-You may attend an Independent Ceremony, in which you take the Oath of Attorney with you to a judges’ court to be sworn in.
+You may attend an Independent Ceremony, in which you take the Oath of Attorney and are sworn in at a judge’s court.
 The judge you choose must be elected or appointed, sitting in open court, and serving in Washington State.
 If it is impossible for you to take the oath of office in Washington, it may be arranged that you can take it in another state.

 There are a number of Fortune 500 corporations housed in Washington, and they often hire legal help.
-Some of the most famous names include Costco Wholesale in Issaquah, Microsoft in Redmond, Amazon.com in Seattle, Weyerhauser in Federal Way, and Paccar in Bellevue.
+Some of the most famous names include Costco Wholesale in Issaquah, Microsoft in Redmond, Amazon.com in Seattle, Starbucks in Seattle, and Paccar in Bellevue.

 One facet of Washington law that is unique is its interactions with Indian and Tribal Law.
 The WSBA has a section devoted to lawyers who represent clients affected by Indian law.
 Federal laws, tribal laws, state laws, executive and administrative actions, and court decisions create a complex, quickly changing collections of laws that affects the way Washington lawyers work.
 This is an interesting part of Washington law in which you might wish to become involved as a new lawyer.